clementvidon/Makefile_tutor/README.md

                                +- of the dir part of the target filename
 ```

+The basic automation provided by the substitution reference and the `@D`
+automatic variable enable the scaling up to a larger project.

+*This will work the same with every possible kind of src directory structure.*

 - In the **`clean` rule** we add **`--recursive`** to `RM` to remove `OBJ_DIR` and its content recursively.

 ```make